Neyuso/proyecto-bytebank-alura/README.md

 # proyecto-bytebank-alura
-This is a project about the bootcamp ONE that is an stady program with Alura LATAM and Oracle
+This is a project about the bootcamp ONE that is an study program with Alura LATAM and Oracle